MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-deploy-managed-endpoints-using-system-managed-identity.md

 > [!IMPORTANT]
 > The resources you created can be used as prerequisites to other Azure Machine Learning tutorials and how-to articles.

-If you plan on continuing to use the Azure Machine Learning workspace, but want to delete the deployed endpoint and storage to reduce costs, use the following commands.
-When you delete the endpoint all the deployments associated with it are deleted as well.
+If you don't plan to continue using the deployed endpoint and storage, delete them to reduce costs.
+When you delete the endpoint, all of its associated deployments are deleted as well.

 ::: code language="azurecli" source="~/azureml-examples-cli-preview/cli/how-to-deploy-managed-online-endpoint-access-resource-sai.sh" id="delete_endpoint" :::
 ::: code language="azurecli" source="~/azureml-examples-cli-preview/cli/how-to-deploy-managed-online-endpoint-access-resource-sai.sh" id="delete_storage_account" :::